-MOSES, which stands for MOdel-based SElf-adaptation of SOA systems, is a QoS-driven runtime adaptation framework for SOA-based systems, designed as a service broker.
+MOSES is a QoS-driven runtime adaptation framework for SOA-based systems, designed as a service broker.
 In this section, we provide an overview on the MOSES system for which we propose in this paper MDP-based admission control policies.
-A detailed description of the MOSES methodology, architecture and implementing prototype can be found in [8] and [5], respectively.
+A detailed description of the MOSES methodology, architecture and implementing prototype can be found in [7] and [4], respectively.